 - Rinse out the food processor and return it to the machine.
 Pour half of the cottage cheese (1 cup) into the processor and blend it until smooth, about 1 minute.
 Transfer the mixture to large mixing bowl.
 No need to rinse out the bowl of the food processor this time; just put it back onto the machine because you’ll need it later.

 - Warm 2 tablespoons olive oil a large skillet over medium heat.
 Once the oil is shimmering, add the chopped onion and ¼ teaspoon salt.
 Cook, stirring often, until the onion is tender and translucent, about 4 to 5 minutes.
 Add the garlic and cook, stirring constantly, until fragrant, about 30 seconds.

 - Add the artichoke to the skillet, then add a few large handfuls of spinach.
 Cook, stirring and tossing frequently, until the spinach has wilted.
 Repeat with remaining spinach.
-Continue cooking for about 12 minutes, stirring frequently, until the spinach has dramatically reduce in volume and very little moisture remains in the bottom of the pan.
+Continue cooking for about 12 minutes, stirring frequently, until the spinach has dramatically reduced in volume and very little moisture remains in the bottom of the pan.